The Material

 Noah Vowles played his last show with The Material in February.
 As of March 16, 2010, the new drummer for the band is Kevin Pintado.
 Jordan Meckley replaced bassist Dustin Sherron as of August 2010.
 The Material went into the studio to begin recording for their first full-length album titled "What We Are" in May 2010.

 In summer 2010, the band performed on the Motel 6 Rock Yourself To Sleep Tour alongside artists There For Tomorrow, Every Avenue, Sing It Loud, and The Secret Handshake, as well as on the 2010 Vans Warped Tour.

 The Material's song "What Happens Next" is the title track for MTV Australia's reality-drama series Freshwater Blue.

 In 2011, a side project titled 'With Beating Hearts' was made, with a five track EP released in October.

 In 2013, lead singer Colleen D'Agostino was featured in Canadian producer deadmau5's song "Drop the Poptart".
-The song was originally posted to deadmau5's personal SoundCloud profile, but has never been officially released until 2015 (under its new title "Stay", now credited as performed by 'Colleen D'Agostino feat. deadmau5').
+The song was originally posted to deadmau5's personal SoundCloud profile, but was not officially released until 2015 (under its new title "Stay", now credited as 'Colleen D'Agostino feat. deadmau5').
 She was also featured in his song "Seeya", which became the second single and final track from his 2014 studio album while(1<2).
 In 2015, she released an acoustic version of "Seeya" along with her first solo EP Collide through mau5trap (deadmau5's label), which featured production from artists of the label.